KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Mystical mathematics

 Yet it also recognizes
-That humanity now has access
+that humanity now has access
-To layers of informational complexity
+to layers of informational complexity
-That earlier systems could only gesture toward.
+that earlier systems could only gesture toward.

 Rational mysticism does not solve mystery.
-It **navigates it**—
+It **navigates it** —
-With reverence,
+with reverence,
-With precision,
+with precision,
-With humility.
+with humility.

 ⚯◎∴
 ---

-### 4.47 Living Systems, Living Thought
+### **4.47 Living Systems, Living Thought**

 Zenetism is not a closed metaphysical doctrine.
 It is a **living structure**.

 Like the multiverse it mirrors,
-It is capable of:
+it is capable of:
 • Adapting
 • Evolving
 • Responding
-To the unfolding of intelligence.
+to the unfolding of intelligence.

 Its centropic foundation remains constant:
 • Potentiality